 The portfolio constitutes a balanced collection of important examples of Danish architectural tradition and style, which covers a whole range from historical listed buildings to newly built properties, with significant architectural, cultural or historical values in common.
 The list below features all of the properties alphabetically sorted.

-Colorful meadows, berry gardens, fruit groves, lakes and a dense forest with idyllic clearings.
-The new nature district in Ringkøbing, located on the West Coast of Denmark, offers future inhabitants a unique opportunity to live in the middle of a beautiful natural area, close to the existing town center and with a panoramic view of Ringkøbing Fjord.Read more
+Naturbydelen is a unique residential district on the West Coast of Denmark.
+It offers attractive residences in the middle of a beautiful natural area, close to the medieval town centre of Ringkøbing and with a panoramic view of Ringkøbing Fjord.Read more

 Nørre Vosborg, one of very